tektoncd/community/teps/0065-retry-failed-tasks-on-demand.md

 reporting the metrics fails due to temporary service outage.
 A retry after some time could easily fix it.

-A pipeline may be defined with various tasks, and some tasks might move a large amount of data and incur cost.
-This `retry` mechanism has substantial value, where each task of the pipeline incurs a significant computing resources, e.g. `tekton` is used as a backend for ML pipelines.
+This `retry` mechanism can have substantial value, where each task of the pipeline incurs a significant computing resources, e.g. `tekton` is used as a backend for ML pipelines.

 _Why do we need a new `retry` mechanism when we already support retry in